Faculty & Staff

 4 p.m. – 5 p.m., W

 BA, Pennsylvania State University

-She has spent more than four years in France, with extended stays in Strasbourg, Brittany, Normandy, Paris, Burgundy and Provence.
-Among her activities in France were studying, teaching English at the secondary and university levels, exploring archives, working on a sheep and chicken farm, picking grapes, working on the restoration of two monasteries, and backpacking on country roads.
+She has spent more than five years in France, with extended stays in Alsace, Brittany, Normandy, Paris, Burgundy, Provence and the Center (Val du Loir).
+Among her activities in France were studying, teaching English at the secondary and university levels, exploring archives, working on a sheep and chicken farm, picking grapes, working on the restoration of two monasteries and a castle, stone-cutting, story-telling, and backpacking on country roads.

 - FRNC-102 Beginning French II

 - FRNC-201 Intermediate French I